Spanish Working Holiday Visa Guide

 Currently only 4 nationalities can obtain the Working Holiday Visa for Spain:

-However, those that have a valid Working Holiday Visa for another Schengen country (eg Germany, France, etc) should be able to travel to Spain during the time the visa remains valid.
+Also, those that have a valid Working Holiday Visa for another Schengen country (eg Germany, France, etc) might be able to travel to Spain during the time the visa remains valid.

 What Type Of Jobs Can I Get With A Spanish Working Holiday Visa?

 The Working Holiday Visa will allow you to work in temporary roles.
-Pretty much all student and service jobs qualify.
+This means that pretty much all student and service jobs qualify.

 The most common jobs are tourism-related: